Beware, spoilers are unmarked!

-- Amoral Attorney: Going against the law is not out of his realm of possibilities, such as when he helps Bree against Orson in season 5.
+- Amoral Attorney: Going against the law is not out of his realm of possibilities, such as when he helps Bree setting up a fake robbery against Orson in season 5.

 - Back for the Finale: He is among the ghosts who appear on the lane and watch Susan as she leaves it forever in the final episode.

 - Handsome Lech: He's irresistible and he knows it, and piles up affairs with women.